COVID-19 procedures to remain at Northumberland County jail

 Kovach and the prison board praised the core group of employees who have shown up for work to make the prison operational.

-One inmate is currently on quarantine due to COVID, scheduled to come off quarantine on June 16.
+One inmate is currently in quarantine due to COVID and scheduled to come off quarantine on June 16.
 There are no staff members quarantined, said Kovach.